This section contains everything you’ll need to know about accepting card payments with your SumUp Air.

-- As soon as you switch the SumUp Air on, 1 LED will blink to indicate ‘power on’.
+- As soon as you switch on the SumUp Air, one LED will blink to indicate ‘power on’.
 It will continue to blink every 4 seconds to signal that the device is still on.

 - The LEDs also flash when a connection between the card reader and a smartphone/tablet is established.